Cedar Down Farm grows a diversity of certified organic veggies for a nearly year-round farmshare program.

 Our goal is to make nutritious, high quality food available to everyone but we understand that the price of shares can be prohibitive for some members of our community.
 Through the generous donations of our members, we are able to offer reduced priced shares – up to half price – to members who need the subsidy.
 Get in touch with us for more info!

 Cedar Down also works with local community service organizations and donates up to 2000lbs per year of produce to their food distribution initiative.
-Our produce can be found at Chalmers Community Services Centre in Guelph and through the Light on Main Street free lunch and the Salvation Army in Hanover.
+Our produce can be found at Chalmers Community Services Centre in Guelph and through the Salvation Army in Hanover.